hl7au/au-fhir-base/pages/_includes/searchparams.md

 source pages/_include/{{page.md_filename}}.md  file

-These searchparameters have been defined for this implementation guide.
+Search parameters that have been defined for this implementation guide.

+n/a
 <!---% include list-simple-searchparameters.xhtml %-->